DestroyerV/DSA/Lecture 9 (Vectors)/vectors.md

 # vector

-vector ia a dynamic array provided bt the Standard Template library **(STL)** that can grow and shrink in size.
+vector ia a dynamic array provided by the Standard Template library **(STL)** that can grow and shrink in size.

 ## Declaration